anpham6/squared/README.md

 #### Example: vdom / chrome

-VDOM is a minimal framework with slightly better performance when using selector queries.
+VDOM is a minimal framework with slightly better performance when you are only looking for a better HTMLElement and performing cached selector queries.
 The "lite" version is about half the bundle size and recommended for most browser applications.
 Chrome is used with NodeJS and is better for bundling assets.

 ```javascript
 <script src="/dist/squared.min.js"></script>